da-harshilpatel/Bellabeat_case_study/README.md

 # Bellabeat case study

-## Phase 1: Ask - A clear summary of the business task
+## Phase 1: Ask - idea of the business requirement
 ### Business Task
    - Analyze smart device usage data in order to gain insight into how consumers use non-Bellabeat smart devices, then select one Bellabeat product to apply these insights into Bellabeat's marketing strategy.